Ada-Developers-Academy/daily-curriculum/week07/monday/rspec-with-rails.md

     rails new twitter_ripoff -T

-The `-T` is the flat to leave out Test::Unit
+The `-T` is the flag to leave out Test::Unit

 #### Rspec setup